Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Introduction

-Recent studies have demonstrated that interactions between NV centers of different crystallographic orientations can be harnessed for magnetometry~\cite{Choi2017,Pellet-Mary2023,Dhungel2024}.
+Recent studies have demonstrated that interactions between NV centers of different crystallographic orientations can be harnessed for magnetometry~\cite{Choi2017,Pellet-Mary2023}.
 When spin transitions of inequivalent orientations become degenerate, cross-relaxation processes give rise to sharp photoluminescence features at well-defined resonance conditions.
 These signatures provide an intrinsic, optical contrast mechanism that encodes vectorial information about the external magnetic field.
-DC magnetometry has been realized in a microwave-free configuration using NV-NV cross-relaxation~\cite{Akhmedzhanov2019}, with projected sensitivities in the tens of pT/$\sqrt{\text{Hz}}$~\cite{Akhmedzhanov2017}.
-The specific protocol proposed in that work, however, relies on precise alignment of the magnetic field with a crystallographic axis, which limits its general applicability.
+DC magnetometry based on NV–NV cross-relaxation has been demonstrated by tracking the positions of cross-relaxation resonances in fluorescence scans~\cite{Akhmedzhanov2019}, with projected sensitivities in the tens of pT/$\sqrt{\text{Hz}}$~\cite{Akhmedzhanov2017}.
+The specific protocol proposed in that work, however, relies on prior crystallographic knowledge and precise alignment of the magnetic field to assign resonances unambiguously, which limits its general applicability.
+Separately, recent work has characterized the corresponding 2D PL maps as a function of control parameters~\cite{Dhungel2024}, but did not address the inverse problem of retrieving field and orientation parameters from such maps.

-In this work, we extend cross-relaxation-based magnetometry beyond the alignment-constrained schemes demonstrated previously.
-We develop a Bayesian inference framework that extracts both the magnetic field vector and the NV orientation directly from RF-free optical measurements.
-Unlike prior approaches, our method is applicable under arbitrary field configurations and crystallographic orientations, and it provides full posterior distributions that quantify uncertainties and capture discrete degeneracies inherent to the NV symmetry.
+In this work, we extend cross-relaxation-based magnetometry beyond these alignment-constrained schemes by introducing an alignment-free Bayesian inversion of PL maps.
+Our framework extracts both the magnetic field vector and the NV orientation directly from RF-free optical measurements.
+Unlike prior peak-based approaches, our method operates on the full 2D PL response, and remains applicable under arbitrary field configurations and crystallographic orientations, providing full posterior distributions that quantify uncertainties and capture discrete degeneracies inherent to the NV symmetry, while requiring only a single tunable bias-field axis together with a controlled rotation.
 This generalization establishes a versatile and robust route to RF-free vector magnetometry, broadening the scope of NV-based sensing in regimes where conventional ODMR techniques are impractical.